 Herm Caviness wants Spokane to set aside four minutes to witness some history Saturday evening.

-Three top-level American runners will take aim at running the first sub-four mile on a Spokane track when the Spokane Summer Games are revived after a 35-year absence at Spokane Falls Community College.
+Three top-level American runners will take aim at running the first sub-4-minute mile on a Spokane track when the Spokane Summer Games are revived after a 35-year absence at Spokane Falls Community College.

 Caviness, the former Ferris coach who started the original Summer Games in 1973, and his helpers have pieced together a brisk eight-event program that features not only the showcase mile, but some of the top men’s and women’s pole vaulters in the nation.